General relaxation model for a homogeneous plasma with spherically symmetric velocity space: Temperature relaxation model

-One potential application of the aforementioned general relaxation model is to establish a temperature relaxation model for homogeneous plasma in situations where the velocity space exhibits spherical symmetry.
-When $j=0$, the mass conservation equation can be determined by substituting relation represented by Eq.\EQ{rhoa} into the transport equation\EQ{dtMho}, reads:
+One potential application of the aforesaid general relaxation model is to establish a temperature relaxation model for homogeneous plasmas with general spherically symmetric velocity space.
+When $j=0$, the mass conservation equation can be determined by substituting relation represented by Eq.\EQ{rhoa} into the transport equation\EQ{dtMho}, reads

-The above equation applying the fact that $\calRhaboo \equiv 0$ for all elastic collisions.
+The above equation utilizes the fact that $\calRhaboo \equiv 0$ for all elastic collisions given by Eq.\EQ{Cnh0D1V}.

-When $j=2$, the energy conservation equation can be determined by substituting relation $\calM_{2,0} \left(t \right) = 2 K_a$\EQ{Ka} into the transport equation\EQ{dtMho}, reads:
+When $j=2$, the energy conservation equation can be derived by substituting the relation $\calM_{2,0} \left(t \right) = 2 K_a$\EQ{Ka} into the transport equation\EQ{dtMho}, as follows: